jxxcarlson/markdown-demo/README.md

 library as *Extended Markdown*.
 Among the features of Extended Markdown are

-- Inline and display mathematical equations using LaTeX
+- Inline and displayed mathematical equations using LaTeX
 - SVG images using the custom @svg block
 - Poetry blocks
 - Custom inline elements, e.g, @class[red warning], which renders "warning" in